AI & ChatGPT for Small Business: Don’t Believe (All) The Hype

 Use Case #1: Resume Screening

-When we first trained our ChatGPT instance to screen resumes for an open position, it worked great.
-We showed it great resumes and some complete duds, then asked it to outline the differences and learn the resume characteristics that were more desirable to us.
-We then dumped in a pile of resumes and were happy with those that rose to the top.
+When we first built a Custom ChatGPT to screen resumes for an open position, it worked great.
+We trained it by showing strong resumes alongside some complete duds, then asked it to outline the differences and learn the resume characteristics we valued most.
+For a while, the results were exactly what we hoped for.

-By default, ChatGPT is stateless — meaning it doesn’t remember what you said in previous chats or days — unless you’re using ChatGPT’s new memory feature or you build a Custom Chat GPT.
-ChatGPT will stop “acting trained” unless you set up a memory system or keep re-teaching it.
+By default, ChatGPT is stateless — meaning it doesn’t remember what you said in previous chats or days — unless you’re using ChatGPT’s new memory feature or maintaining a well-structured Custom GPT.
+Without that, ChatGPT will stop “acting trained,” and you’ll find yourself having to re-teach it again and again.

 Use Case #2: Comparing Long Documents